BboyAwey/maxios/README.md

 # Maxios

 Use axios to fetch data, but configure every api with 4 levels of configurations.
-And It will handle the most important and frequently used configurations of axios properly (merge, join or replace).
-Additionally, seperate remote apis to diffirent modules is the recommand way to use Maxios.
+And It will handle the most important and frequently-used configurations of axios properly (merge, join or replace).
+Additionally, seperating remote apis to diffirent modules is the recommended way to use Maxios.

 ## Install